dat1041988/abar-templates/README.md

 ```

 ### MIT License
-AbarCloud loves open-source and always gives back to community.
+AbarCloud loves open-source and contributing back to the community.